sollynoay/ACSim/README.md

 This repository is still under construction.
 A demo with blender built-in ray mesh intersection engine is offered for trial.

 # Test
-Open test.blend, install add-on.
+Open test.blend, install the add-on SonarRT.zip.
 Press F12.